LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Statistics is cool trust me
 ----

 My research interests are in astro-particle physics.
 This involves a lot of data, models and parameters.
-To get information on all of this requires very careful treatment of the analysis.
+Extracting meaningful information from all of that requires careful and thoughtful analysis.

 Due to this I frequently (always) use Bayesian methods.
 In my first few posts, or however long it takes, I hope to show why this is.

-Like many a statistics blogger, I'm going to make this post pretty similar to [Dan Foreman Mackey's](https://dfm.io/posts/fitting-a-plane/) and then I am particularly further influenced by [Andy Casey's](https://astrowizici.st/) teaching, the relevant posts can be found [here](https://astrowizici.st/teaching/phs5000/).
+Like many a statistics blogger, I'm going to make this post pretty similar to [Dan Foreman Mackey's](https://dfm.io/posts/fitting-a-plane/) and then I am particularly further influenced by [Andy Casey's](https://astrowizici.st/) teaching, the relevant posts can be found [here](https://astrowizici.st/teaching/phs5000/) (unless it's bad, then he had nothing to do with it).
 One key difference between what I'm going to do and Dr. Casey's website, is that I'm going to skip the analytical methods at the beginning, as I personally rarely use those methods in my work and figure that this is my blog, so I'm going to show what _I_ do.

-Now I'm not sure of what the background of the reader is here so I'm going to try and come from as low of a familiarity with the topic as possible.
-However, I admit that I'm sometimes really narrowed in on my own understanding of topics, so if there is something that doesn't make sense or you think could be explained better _please_ shoot me an email.
+I'm not sure what your background is, so I’ll try to start from as basic a level as I can.
+That said, I know I sometimes get a bit locked into my own way of thinking—so if anything here is unclear or could be better explained, _please_ shoot me an email!